hotcuppajojo/CS219-Project-3-ARM-Processor-Simulator/README.md

 ## Assignment Details

-This project is developed as part of the CS 219 course project.
-The goal is to simulate the execution of ARM instructions using a custom ARM processor implementation.
+This project is developed as part of the CS 219 course for project 3.
+The goal is to simulate the execution of ARM instructions using a custom ARM processor implementation with seven registers.

 The project consists of the following files: